ColorlessSaber/python-projects/README.md

 ### Sqlite3 Project
 Created a Sqlite3 database and then scanned a list of pseudo file names, pulled out the ones that where text files and inserted them into the database.
-Desaturates the basic understanding of using a SQL library in Python.
+Desaturates the basic understanding of using an SQL library in Python.

+### Misc Assignments
+A folder that contains miscellaneous assignments given to me--the student--during the Python bootcamp.
+It contains scripts showing me learning the concepts of Python.

 <p align="right">(<a href="#readme-top">Back To Top</a>)</p>